wisdom2608/A-Julius/README.md

 ![PostgreSQL](https://img.shields.io/badge/-PostgreSQL-336791?style=flat&logo=postgresql&logoColor=white)

 ---
--

 🔧 **What I Work With**
 	•	 **AWS (Amazon Web Services)**: A leading cloud platform offering a wide range of services like computing power, storage, networking, and databases for deploying and managing applications.
 	•	 **Terraform**: Infrastructure as Code (IaC) tool used to provision and manage cloud infrastructure using configuration files.
 	•	 **Ansible**: Automation tool for configuration management, application deployment, and task automation across systems.

 **Containers & Orchestration**

----
--
 	•	 **Docker**: Containerization platform used to package applications and dependencies into lightweight, portable containers.
 	•	 Kubernetes: Container orchestration platform for automating deployment, scaling, and management of containerized applications.

-	•	 ArgoCD: GitOps-based continuous delivery tool for Kubernetes that manages application deployment using Git repositories as the source of truth.
+	•	 **ArgoCD**: GitOps-based continuous delivery tool for Kubernetes that manages application deployment using Git repositories as the source of truth.

----

 **CI/CD & Automation**
 	•	 Jenkins: Open-source automation server used to build, test, and deploy software through continuous integration and delivery pipelines.